AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

     distributing, consider one of these shared directories which saves it from being copied over and over.
 If number of students times amount of data is more than a few hundred MB, strongly consider one of the data directories.
+Read more about this :ref:`below
+    <jupytercoursedata>`.

     a.
 You can use the "shareddata" directory ``/mnt/jupyter/shareddata``.  ``shareddata`` is available in